Cancellation Watch Column:

 Additional Information of Note:

-This is typically the way the cable networks role.
+This is typically the way the cable networks role (and the streaming services as well).
 They order less episodes to keep productions costs down and have a longer hiatus between seasons.
 It’s just a money thing because they don’t have the same budgets available to them as broadcast networks.
 Of course sometimes the broadcast nets order a reduced number of episodes for a series, and this is also a factor of controlling costs.
 FOX only ordered thirteen hours (the two hour pilot and eleven additional eps) of Terra Nova, and if it had continued for a second year, they probably would have kept the episode count the same.
 They did the same thing with Sleepy Hollow for the 2013-14 season.
 More on this in the next topic.

 What is a “Limited Run” and or “Event” series?